 Aussie staff underwent a comprehensive agile training program before taking the leap into Scrum for agile marketing to ensure both the executive team and staff understood the reasons for changing how they worked, as well as how to make agile successful.

-“We’ve had 90 in our Sydney office go through agile training,” says Burns.
+“We’ve had 90 in our Sydney office go through agile training,” said Burns.
 “Different teams were starting to work that way but as a whole organisation, it’s very new.”

 In truly agile teams, a lot of decisions about how the team will work are often taken at the coalface; by the scrum master and by the product or marketing owner (who manages the backlog, or to-do list), rather than being led by the chief marketing officer, for example.